uswds/uswds-site/pages/documentation/getting-started-developers/phase-three.md

 type: docs
 ---

 Now, equipped with building blocks that are accessible and cohesive, you can get creative.
 This phase is an overview of what you need to know to customize your project.

 {: .site-note }
-**Note:** If you use `uswds-compile`, as detailed in Phase 2, this tool adds each of the files mentioned below to the directory you specify in `PROJECT_SASS_SRC`.
+**Note:** If you use `uswds-compile`, as detailed in Phase 2, this tool adds each of the files mentioned below to the directory you specify in `uswds.paths.dist.theme`.

 The U.S. Web Design System provides extensive support for theming via its theme settings files.
-The files you'll need in your project are the following, which are located in `uswds.paths.dist.sass`:
+The files you'll need in your project are the following, which are located in `uswds.paths.dist.theme`:
 -	`_uswds-theme-color.scss` — color settings
 -	`_uswds-theme-components.scss` — component settings
 -	`_uswds-theme-general.scss` — general settings